HeliosLive/weather-app/README.md

-twitter bootstrap for responsiveness. (npm i bootstrap and then add style url to style.scss file) ignite ui for material component UI. (ng add igniteui-angular) ngx-toaster for action alerts.(npm i ngx-toastr then add style file into angular.json and styles array.. then create custom style file into assets folder and make your own customization then add that file into style.scss again)
+twitter bootstrap for responsiveness. (npm i bootstrap and then add style url to style.scss file) ignite ui for material component UI. (ng add igniteui-angular) ngx-toastr for action alerts.(npm i ngx-toastr then add style file into angular.json and styles array.. then create custom style file into assets folder and make your own customization then add that file into style.scss again)

+## Directive test added

+## base service for parsing result and requesting to endpoints..

+## resource service for simple crud operations services..

+## to prevent ivy ui module errors add ngss to script inside of package.json